madickinson/Books-Read/2018-Books.md

  - *Zoar*.
 The Ohio Historical Society, 1960.
  ---
  - Campbell, Joseph, and Johnson E. Fairchild. *Myths to Live By.* Penguin Books, 1993.
+ - Lord, Walter. *The Miracle of Dunkirk.* Viking Press, 1982.
+ - Snyder, Timothy. *On Tyranny: Twenty Lessons from the Twentieth Century.* 1st edition, Tim Duggan Books, 2017.